mascanho/RustySEO/README.md

 To setup Google Search Console, follow these steps:

-1. You need to setup a [Google Cloud Console](https://console.cloud.google.com/) with Search Console API enabled
+1. You need to set up [Google Cloud Console](https://console.cloud.google.com/) with Search Console API enabled and Service Account active.
+Make sure you have full ownership of your GSC property.

 2. Launch RustySEO;